-Regulators particularly, but not exclusively, in the US and the UK are moving towards a regime based on principles-based regulation which brings an element of uncertainty.
-These regulators are increasingly interested in the approach that product providers use to select third party distributors and to monitor the appropriateness of sales made by them.
+Regulators are increasingly interested in the approach that product providers use to select third party distributors and to monitor the appropriateness of sales made by them.
 In some cases, product providers can be held responsible for the deficiencies of third-party distributors.